-Arguably the most famous of all the estate planning documents for Floridians is the Florida last will and testament.
+The most famous of all the estate planning documents for Floridians (and in other states) is the Florida last will and testament.
 This simple document concerns a deceased loved one’s last wishes.
 It involves a life legacy for many and can pass a fortune.

 The Formalities of a Florida Last Will and Testament